Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 How to boost your willpower reserves

-As it turns out, exercise and sleep play a big role.
-In her book “The Willpower Instinct”, self-control expert Kelly McGonigal, Ph.D. explains what good sleep and exercise actually do to our brains:
+As it turns out, exercise and sleep play a big role in our battle for self-control.
+In her book, Kelly McGonigal, Ph.D. explains what good sleep and exercise actually do to our brains:

 Sleep Repairs Brain Function

-When we don’t get enough sleep, “...we are more susceptible to stress, cravings and temptation”.
-The good news for quitters is that you don’t need to get eight hours every night to improve our willpower — every little helps.
-Dr McGonigal says that “some studies show that a single good night’s sleep restores brain function to an optimal level … catching up on the weekend can help replenish your willpower. footnote 7”
+According to Dr McGonigal, when we don’t get enough sleep, “...we are more susceptible to stress, cravings and temptation”.
+The good news for quitters is that you don’t need to get eight hours every night to improve your willpower — every little helps.
+Dr McGonigal states that “some studies show that a single good night’s sleep restores brain function to an optimal level … catching up on the weekend can help replenish your willpower.”

 Exercise Makes Our Brains Bigger